soglomania/portfolio/README.md

 # Portfolio

-Portfolio to list projects.

-Exposes REST API
+Django backend which exposes a REST API

 # Author